hermassinour/BigDataProject/README.md

 ## Features

-- **Data Preprocessing**: Cleans and prepares the flight price dataset.
+- **Data Preprocessing**:
+   The data is cleaned and prepared for analysis using PySpark.
+It includes feature extraction, handling missing values, and encoding categorical variables.

-- **Visualization**: Interactive graphs and visual summaries of trends.
+- **Visualization**:
+   The dashboard includes interactive and static visualizations for:
+   - Monthly spending trends
+   - Top 10 popular destinations
+   - Peak hours for flights

-- **Prediction**: Predicts flight prices using a Linear Regression model.
+- **Prediction**:
+   A Linear Regression model is used to predict flight prices based on features such as departure time, duration, and total stops.

+- **Evaluation**:
+   Model performance is evaluated using metrics like RMSE (Root Mean Square Error) and RÂ² Score.

 ---